Multivit4min/loxone-nexus/README.md

 ### ⚡️ Webhooks
 - on a Webhook it trigger a boolean variable for the specified amount of time

+### 🧩 Scripts
+- write custom javascript snippets to update inputs or outputs

 ### 🎵 Sonos
 - Notifications (MP3 from HTTP or SMB)
 - Media control: play, pause, volume, next, previous